 - Grated chocolate or Heath bits, for garnish, optional

 Preheat oven to 350 degrees F. In a bowl, mix together the flour, pecans and butter until mixture resembles cookie dough.
 Spread into the bottom of a 9 x 13 inch glass Pyrex baking dish.
 Bake at 350 degrees F for about 20 minutes or until lightly browned.
+The crust will appear underdone but will continue cooking in the pan, and will firm up as it cools, so don't be tempted to keep cooking it.
 Cool completely, about an hour.

 Mix together the cream cheese and powdered sugar until well blended.
 Add 1 cup of the Cool Whip and mix together.
 Spread this layer over the cooled crust.

 Mix together the two boxes of pudding with the 3 cups of milk until slightly thickened, about 3 minutes.
 Carefully spread over the cream cheese layer.